The State Library has an obligation to implement all reasonably practical measures to ensure the health and safety of its staff and visitors.

 - The Library offers a range of services that support the information, literacy, education and recreational needs of young people.
 However, the Library does not provide care facilities as part of this service.
 Children under 12 must not be left unsupervised in the Library in accordance with the Library’s Child Safe Policy (in development).
 Unsupervised children can be at risk in any public place including libraries.
 Library staff do not supervise children and there is a risk that unattended children may leave the Library at any time, hurt themselves or be approached by strangers.

 - Only registered assistance animals can be brought into the Library.
 Proof of registration may be required.

 Photography and filming

 - Permission from Library staff is required before taking professional photographs or filming in the reading rooms and exhibition areas.
 Flash photography is not permitted.

 - Identifiable images of people should be avoided in photographs or films, without their permission.

-Executive Committee members are responsible for leading the implementation of this policy including its conformity to legislative and other compliance requirements, communicating this policy to managers and supervisors and other relevant activities regarding specific policy implementation.
+The Library’s Executive Committee members are responsible for leading the implementation of this policy – including its conformity to legislative and other compliance requirements – communicating this policy to managers and supervisors, and other relevant activities in implementing the policy.